CISecurity/ControlsAssessmentSpecification/control-14/control-14.9.rst

 * M3 = List of inappropriately configured endpoints (those that do not have detailed audit logging enabled for access or changes to sensitive data)
 * M4 = List of endpoints inappropriately configured to log access to sensitive data
 * M5 = List of endpoints inappropriately configured to log changes to sensitive data
-* M6 = The number of endpoints storing sensitive information (count of M1)
+* M6 = Count of endpoints storing sensitive information (count of M1)
-* M7 = The number of appropriately configured endpoints (count of M2)
+* M7 = Count of appropriately configured endpoints (count of M2)
-* M8 = The number of inappropriately configured endpoints (count of M3)
+* M8 = Count of inappropriately configured endpoints (count of M3)
-* M9 = The number of endpoints inappropriately configured to log access to sensitive data (count of M4)
+* M9 = Count of endpoints inappropriately configured to log access to sensitive data (count of M4)
-* M10 = The number of endpoints inappropriately configured to log changes to sensitive data (count of M5)
+* M10 = Count of endpoints inappropriately configured to log changes to sensitive data (count of M5)

 Metrics
 -------